ctb/titus-blog/src/2016-sustaining-research-software-development.rst

-Here, the producers usually want to let people use the software directly, but there is an additional emphasis on the software being something malleable - something that others can work on and with, and mold or adapt themselves to fit their needs.
+Here, the producers usually want to let people use the software directly, but there is an additional emphasis on the software being something malleable - something that others can work on and with, and mold or adapt themselves to fit their needs or the needs of a broader community.

 With both kinds of projects, the software can be more or less mature, and can be targeted at novice or expert users, and can have a broad or